What is DFARS?

 Personnel Security requires organizations to screen individuals before authorizing access to systems containing CUI.
 This ensures CUI is protected during and after personnel actions such as a termination or transfer.
 (3.9.1 and 3.9.2)

-For the full list of Personnel Security requirements and detailed descriptions, read pages 94 of NIST 800-171 publication.
+For the complete list of Personnel Security requirements and detailed descriptions, read pages 94 of NIST 800-171 publication.

 By limiting physical access to organizational systems, equipment, and the respective operating environments to authorized individuals (3.9.1), this requirement helps protect and monitor the physical facility and support infrastructure for organizational systems (3.9.2).